its-ham/protocol/README.md

 The initial distribution of HAM will be oddly distributed across as many as 18 different staking pools.
 These pools have been chosen intentionally to reach a broad swath of the overall degenerate community, many of which [don't like sweet potatoes](https://github.com/gam-finance/yam-protocol).

-These pools will be deployed over a 4 to 6 week period.
+These pools will be deployed over a 4 to 8 week period.

-Following the launch of the initial distribution pools, a second distribution wave will be incentivized through a HAM Uniswap pool.
-This pool will allow Uniswap's TWAP-based oracle to provide necessary input as the basis for rebase calculations, as well as provide liquidity for the rebase to purchase assets for the treasury.
+Following the launch of the initial distribution pools, a second distribution wave will be incentivized through multiple HAM Uniswap pools as well as other mechanisms.
+These pools will allow Uniswap's TWAP-based oracle to provide necessary input as the basis for rebase calculations, as well as provide liquidity for the rebase to purchase assets for the treasury.

 ## Rebases